humanode-network/vortex-experimental-mockups/docs/vortex-simulation-processes.md

 - Chamber multipliers (for CM math).
 - Per-chamber pipeline counts: pool / vote / formation.

+#### What a chamber is (in this simulation)

+A **chamber** is a named specialization domain that:

+- tags a proposal with a “lead domain” (`chamberId`)
+- defines the **review/vote constituency** (who is expected/allowed to vote in the chamber stage)
+- defines a **CM multiplier (M)** used to scale contribution scores across domains

+In other words:

+- Pool stage answers: “Is this proposal worth attention at all?”
+- Chamber stage answers: “Do the domain specialists accept it?”
+- Formation answers (when applicable): “Can it be executed and tracked?”

+#### Chamber types: General vs specialization

+There are two kinds of chambers:

+- **General chamber**: meta-governance chamber.
+  - Everyone can vote in General only after they have at least one **accepted proposal** in any chamber.
+- **Specialization chambers**: Design/Engineering/Economics/Marketing/Product.
+  - Only domain participants can vote (see eligibility below).

+#### How chambers are created (v1)

+In v1, the set of chambers is treated as a **genesis configuration** (fixed set of chambers used across the UI).

+- the set of chambers is fixed (Design/Engineering/Economics/Marketing/General/Product)
+- `chamberId` is a stable string identifier (used in URLs, DTOs, and DB rows)
+- multipliers are adjustable (simulated via the CM Panel)

+Governance rule (paper-aligned):

+- **Chamber creation happens only through a proposal that went through the General chamber.**

+That proposal contains:

+- chamber id/name
+- multiplier
+- genesis roles/memberships (addresses + roles), represented in the simulation as `genesisChamberMembers` in `public/sim-config.json`

+Future (v2+): chamber creation/dissolution becomes fully canonical (not read-model seeded), but the rule stays the same.

+- add a new chamber definition
+- set initial multiplier
+- define initial membership rules and quorum baseline rules

+#### How chambers function (end-to-end)

+1. **Draft**
+   - A proposal draft is authored and assigns a `chamberId`.
+2. **Proposal pool (attention)**
+   - Proposal competes for attention globally (in v1, the threshold uses the current era’s active governors baseline).
+3. **Chamber vote**
+   - The chamber is the lead domain for the vote stage.
+   - In v1, quorum rules are **global** (not chamber-specific).
+   - CM scoring is collected here (optional 1–10 input), then awarded on success.
+4. **Formation**
+   - Formation is **optional**.
+A proposal is considered accepted once it passes the chamber vote, but only some proposal types open a Formation project.

+#### Role in the system

+Chambers are the main mechanism that keeps Vortex “specialization-based” instead of purely global governance:

+- reduces noise (people vote where they have context)
+- makes CM comparable across domains (multiplier)
+- provides a natural place for domain-specific norms (what “spam” means, acceptance criteria, etc.)

+#### Chamber participation and voting eligibility (paper-aligned rule)

+Voting is not weighted; this is eligibility only (still 1 human = 1 vote).

+Preconditions for any write action:

+1. The actor is an **active Human Node** (on-chain eligibility gate).
+2. The actor is counted as an “active governor” for the era where the action is happening (governance actions determine whether they are counted in quorum baselines next era).

+Eligibility to vote in chambers is earned by accepted proposals:

+- **Specialization chamber `X`**: a human can vote in `X` if they have at least one **accepted proposal in chamber `X`**.
+- **General chamber**: a human can vote in General if they have at least one **accepted proposal in any chamber**.

+Genesis exception:

+- genesis roles/memberships are treated as eligible from day one for their chamber(s) via `public/sim-config.json` → `genesisChamberMembers`.

+#### Chamber dissolution (paper-aligned rule)

+- Chambers can be dissolved only through a proposal in the **General chamber**.
+- Dissolution should not delete history.
+It should change chamber status (archived/dissolved/merged) and preserve audit trails.

+#### How chambers are represented in the code today (current state)

+Right now chambers are still **read-model driven** (Phase 4 legacy), with seeds living under `db/seed/fixtures/*`:

+- Chamber list read model: `db/seed/fixtures/chambers.ts` → key `chambers:list`
+- Chamber detail read model: `db/seed/fixtures/chamberDetail.ts` → key `chambers:${id}`
+- API:
+  - `functions/api/chambers/index.ts` returns `chambers:list`
+  - `functions/api/chambers/[id].ts` returns `chambers:${id}`
+- UI:
+  - `src/pages/chambers/Chambers.tsx` renders the directory from `GET /api/chambers`
+  - `src/pages/chambers/Chamber.tsx` renders the detail page from `GET /api/chambers/:id`

+Canonical links already exist, but are not fully modeled for chambers yet:

+- proposal drafts and canonical proposals already carry a `chamberId` (`proposal_drafts.chamber_id`, `proposals.chamber_id`)
+- CM awarding uses `chamberId` as an input (so multipliers can be applied)

+Canonical voting eligibility is now modeled and enforced:

+- DB table: `chamber_memberships` (granted on proposal acceptance)
+- Enforcement: `POST /api/command` → `chamber.vote` checks membership before recording a vote.
+- Rule:
+  - specialization chamber → must have an accepted proposal in that chamber
+  - general chamber → must have an accepted proposal in any chamber

+Note: the chamber list/detail pages are still read-model driven until chambers themselves are normalized.

+#### Target representation (next audit-driven step)

+To match the chamber model more precisely (and remove read-model drift), chambers should be modeled as canonical tables:

+- `chambers`:
+  - `id`, `name`, `multiplierTimes10`, optional `createdAt`, optional `createdBy`
+- `chamber_memberships` (already present in v1):
+  - `address`, `chamberId`, `grantedByProposalId`, `source`, `createdAt`
+  - future: add optional `role` and `leftAt` for dissolution/merges (without deleting history)

+From those, the UI’s chamber “stats” and “pipeline” should be derived from canonical state:

+- pipeline counts = number of proposals grouped by (`chamberId`, `stage`)
+- governors count = active chamber members (and/or active governors within chamber for the era)
+- LCM/MCM/ACM = derived from CM award events + multiplier configuration

+## 2) Next process audits (order)

+This is the sequence to audit and then implement, so the simulation matches the Vortex 1.0 model:

+1. **Chamber governance** (this section): creation/dissolution rules via General chamber proposals.
+2. **Chamber participation**: canonical “accepted proposal → chamber voting eligibility” and “accepted proposal anywhere → General eligibility”.
+3. **Formation optionality**: ensure “accepted” does not imply “formation exists” and treat Formation as a conditional sub-flow.
+4. **Quorum baselines**: confirm global quorum math uses “active governors next era” and enforce “active human node” gating + “active governor” rules consistently.

 ### 1.4 Cognitocratic Measure (CM)

 CM is a reputation-like contribution score: